RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/WEBUS2020/43-JHN.md

 <sup>35</sup> The Father loves the Son, and has given all things into his hand.
 <sup>36</sup> One who believes in the Son has eternal life, but one who disobeys<sup>d</sup> the Son won’t see life, but the wrath of God remains on him.”

 > - <sup>a</sup> 3.
-The word translated “anew” here and in John 3:7 ( ἄνωθεν ) also means “again” and “from above”.
+The word translated “anew” here and in John 3:7 (ἄνωθεν) also means “again” and “from above”.
 > - <sup>b</sup> 8.
-The same Greek word ( πνεῦμα ) means wind, breath, and spirit.
+The same Greek word (πνεῦμα) means wind, breath, and spirit.
 > - <sup>c</sup> 16.
-The phrase “only born” is from the Greek word “ μονογενη ”, which is sometimes translated “only begotten” or “one and only”.
+The phrase “only born” is from the Greek word “μονογενη”, which is sometimes translated “only begotten” or “one and only”.
 > - <sup>d</sup> 36.
 The same word can be translated “disobeys” or “disbelieves” in this context.

 ## Chapter 4